imasmitja/RLforUTracking/README.md

 ## Additional information
-An example configuration file can be seen here [link](https://github.com/imasmitja/DRL4AUV/blob/main/test_configuration.txt) This repositori is part of the Artificial Intelligence methods for Underwater target Tracking (AIforUTracking) project (ID: 893089) from a Marie Sklodowska-Curie Indvidual Fellowship [link](https://cordis.europa.eu/project/id/893089).
+An example configuration file can be seen [here](https://github.com/imasmitja/DRL4AUV/blob/main/test_configuration.txt) This repositori is part of the Artificial Intelligence methods for Underwater target Tracking (AIforUTracking) project (ID: 893089) from a Marie Sklodowska-Curie Indvidual Fellowship.
+More info can be found [here](https://cordis.europa.eu/project/id/893089).